Owyhee Uplands Backcountry Byway

 Shoofly Oolite, a natural arch along the Owyhee Uplands Backcountry Byway

-The Owyhee Uplands Backcountry Byway is a 101-mile route through the back country of Owyhee County: deep river canyons, dry mountains, desert areas, small riparian zones and abandoned mining settlements.
+The Owyhee Uplands Backcountry Byway is a 101-mile route through the backcountry of Owyhee County: deep river canyons, dry mountains, desert areas, small riparian zones and abandoned mining settlements.
 Most of the road is gravel and about 1.5 lanes wide at best.
 The route is usually impassable from late October through early May because of snow.
-Depending on how recent and how severe rainfall might be, the road can be impassable almost any time of year.
+Depending on how recent and how severe rainfall might be, the road can be impassable almost any time of year: that's howe the former name "Mud Flat Road" came to be.
 The best times to travel: early summer and fall.

 The Owyhee Uplands Backcountry Byway is primarily a Bureau of Land Management route.
 There is one developed campground about 30 miles east of Jordan Valley, Oregon, at the North Fork Recreation Site.
-There is also a developed picnic area at Poison Creek.
+There is also a developed picnic area at Poison Creek, just west of Grand View.
 Other than that, there are no amenities or services along the entire route.
 There are pullouts and interpretive panels and kiosks in a couple places.

 The eastern terminus of the byway is at Grand View on the Snake River (about 80 miles southeast of Boise).
 The western terminus at Jordan Valley, just over the state line in Oregon.
 There is paved road up to both ends of the byway.
 The BLM says that normally, a typical passenger car will do fine along the road, just look out for inclement weather.
 You also want to be well-equipped with plenty of food, water, clothing, warm bedding, tent and maybe even an extra spare tire.
 Do not count on your cell phone to do anything other than its best impression of a paper weight in this countryside.